 We are pleased to announce our move to Littlehampton on the South coast of UK, just over one hour away by train from Gatwick, where the exams are held.
 This will be our main office and classrooms.

 Wycombe Air Park is now a satellite base, together with the one at Helicentre Aviation, Leicester, one of our training partners.

 We are also pleased to announce our PPL distance learning courses, to EASA standards.
-Flight Schools: We can customise our package for your school - please contact us for details!The course costs £495, and includes course notes, 40 hours of classroom tuition, which includes the taking of examinations.
+Flight Schools: We can customise our package for your school - please contact us for details!The course costs £495, and includes course notes, 30 hours of classroom tuition over 5 days in the classroom, which includes the taking of examinations.